snake404/cf-buildpack-erlang/README.md

 ## WARNING

-This build pack is currently under development - its not ready for productive use yet!
+This build pack is currently under development - it is not ready for productive use yet!

 ## Update